sameh00alsharawy/CILv2-weather-testing/README.md

    `python extract_batch_gradcam.py --run_name run_007_Town02_rt0_LHS_006`

-   you can download the results from my runs [here](https://drive.google.com/file/d/1ZnQvr6vGe-Dz4IloIj94rOo4dd03H3q5/view?usp=sharing)
+   You can download the results from my runs [here](https://drive.google.com/file/d/1ZnQvr6vGe-Dz4IloIj94rOo4dd03H3q5/view?usp=sharing).
 4. *(Optional)* To process a hardcoded frame range instead of the automatic evasion windows, append the frame flags:
    `python extract_batch_gradcam.py --run_name run_007_Town02_rt0_LHS_006 --start_frame 183000 --end_frame 183050`
-6. you can run `python batch_process_xai.py ` to automatically read the outliers table and generate the diagnostics panels for each run.
+6. You can run `python batch_process_xai.py ` to automatically read the outliers table and generate the diagnostics panels for each run.
 8. **Output:** This saves the final 4x6 Master Diagnostic panels directly to your local machine for visual inspection.